What is a Difference Between NFC and RFID?

 Read RangeUp to 100 metersWithin a few centimeters

-ApplicationsInventory, supply chain, and access controlMobile payments, data transfer
+ApplicationsInventory, supply chain, access controlMobile payments, data sharing

-“RFID is ideal for managing large-scale operations, while NFC is best for secure, short-range interactions.”
+• “RFID is ideal for large-scale asset tracking, while NFC is designed for secure, short-range interactions like mobile payments.”

 How RFID Technology Works

-• Passive RFID Tags: No power source; rely on the reader for energy.
+• Passive RFID Tags: No internal battery, powered by the RFID reader signal.

 Advantages of NFC: